lennarddevries/artistscraper/README.md

 - Make sure your refresh token hasn't expired (regenerate if needed)

 ### "Failed to authenticate with YouTube Music"
-- Run `poetry run ytmusicapi oauth --client-id YOUR_ID --client-secret YOUR_SECRET` to regenerate authentication
+- Run `ytmusicapi oauth --client-id YOUR_ID --client-secret YOUR_SECRET` to regenerate authentication
 - Make sure the auth file path in `config.json` matches the generated file
 - Ensure YouTube Data API v3 is enabled in your Google Cloud project
 - See [YOUTUBE_MUSIC_SETUP.md](YOUTUBE_MUSIC_SETUP.md) for detailed troubleshooting